The Global Hunger Index (GHI) shows long-term progress in reducing hunger in the world.

 "It was the happiest day of my life when I could make water accessible to the people in the Sinuni region."

 Salim Mohammad, WASH-expert for Welthungerhilfe in Iraq, was able to drill a waterhole in the Sinuni-region in Iraq.
 They were never able to find water during previous drillings.
 To get drinking water, the people had to travel long distances by donkey or car.

 "I am glad, that I can take care of my family by myself now."

 Hawa Swaray is a widow and single mother.
 In agricultural trainings of a Welthungerhilfe project in Liberia she learned how to grow fruits and vegetables.
 Now she can feed herself and her family due to her harvest.

 There is Much to Do

 As the World Hunger Index demonstrates, less people are currently suffering hunger than 50, 25 or even 5 years ago.
 Welthungerhilfe did its part to contribute to this statistic, as did many other aid organisations.
 By 2030, hunger can and shall be eliminated around the world.
 The international community has committed to this objective.
 Theoretically, all 7.5 billion people could already be provided for today, but this goal has so far been obstructed by an unequal distribution of resources.

 In order to make real progress by 2030, the pace of the fight against hunger must be drastically increased.
 For example, if Africa south of the Sahara and South Asia continue to decrease their rates of hunger at their current pace, they will still register moderate to severe rates of hunger by 2030, missing Zero Hunger by a wide margin.
 Politics, economics, science, society and civil social organisations must all improve their collaboration and adjust their strategies and actions to achieve the objectives of the Agenda 2030.
-This is the right of 815 million hungry people.
+This is the right of more than 800 million hungry people.